The holidays are one of the most exciting times of the year in New York City!

 8. Choose the Right Time

-Tickets are much more affordable on weekdays and early on in the season.
+As we discussed above, tickets are much more affordable on weekdays and early on in the season.

 If you go to see the Radio City Christmas Spectacular in November or on a weekday, chances are you'll pay much less for a ticket.